harness/developer-hub/docs/platform/20_References/runtime-inputs.md

 ![](./static/runtime-inputs-11.png)

 Commas are supported in both allowed and default values.
-A string with comma must be wrapped within `\'   \'`.
+A string with a comma must be wrapped within `\'   \'`.

 For example, `<+input>.default(\'london,uk\').allowedValues(\'bengaluru,india\',\'newyork,usa\',\'london,uk\')`.